lovell/sharp/docs/api-output.md

 ## toBuffer

 Write output to a Buffer.
-JPEG, PNG, WebP, TIFF and RAW output are supported.
+JPEG, PNG, WebP, AVIF, TIFF and raw pixel data output are supported.

 If no explicit format is set, the output format will match the input image, except GIF and SVG input which become PNG output.